Rad-io

 I grew up in a family of engineers, so naturally my artistic drive was re-directed towards more "serious" work.

-I spent more than three decades as a design professional, leading global projects and training future designers, and I'm now certain that art is often more serious, so I'm finally re-focusing my energy on art.
+I started out as an architect and then spent more than three decades as a design professional, designing iconinc products, leading global projects and training future designers.

 Why do I go by Rad-io?

-When I was a kid my mom’s friend called me Radio for my endless chatter (and the letters in my name), plus I have always loved radio, as a medium, then I learned that all of reality is literally made of electromagnetic waves (AKA “Radio waves”).
+When I was a kid my mom’s friend called me Radio for my endless chatter, it also happens to be an anagram of my name, besides I have always loved radio, as a medium, then I learned that all of reality is literally made of electromagnetic waves, AKA “Radio waves”.

 Too many things were pointing to that name to ignore it.